mjohnson3038/shipping-service/README.md

 - Integrate the [ActiveShipping](https://github.com/Shopify/active_shipping) gem to do shipping-specific logic for you

 ## Project Baseline
 Setup both rails applications before building and implementing your shipping API.
-One rails app will be the provided Betsy project, Petsy.
+One rails app will be the provided bEtsy project, [Petsy](https://github.com/Ada-C6/betsy-shipping).
 The other will be from scratch, for your Shipping API.

 ### Baseline Requirements
 - A new Rails 4.2.7 application for your API